 Many other accident types can lead to personal injury claims.
-If you’ve been hurt and someone else was at fault, chances are good that you’ve got a viable claim on your hands.
+If you’ve been hurt and someone else was at fault, chances are you have a viable claim on your hands.

 Before you’re ready to file, you’ll need to know more than just your claim type.
 You’ll also need to know the types of damages you could seek and what they’re worth.
 Your lawyer can help you calculate the monetary value of every damage you’ve suffered because of someone else’s negligence.

-One of the first types of damages you’ll encounter are your economic damages.
+One of the first types of damage you’ll encounter is economic damage.
 These cover the damages to your property and yourself that cost you financially.
-For example, a car crash victim might seek damages for their property damage, medical bills, and lost wages if they weren’t able to return to work for some time.
+For example, a car crash victim might seek damages for their property damage, medical bills, and lost wages if they were not able to return to work for some time.

 Non-economic damages, however, account for the non-financial losses.
 For example, if you were assaulted, you might seek damages for your medical bills, but you were traumatized, as well.
 You should be compensated for your loss of enjoyment of life, your pain and suffering, and your emotional trauma.

 These can be difficult to calculate, however, so it’s helpful to team up with a Charleston injury attorney when calculating intangible losses.
 We have the resources and experience to determine the value of your losses.

 Unfortunately, filing a successful injury claim in Charleston requires more than knowing your claim’s value.
 Before you file, make sure your claim isn’t in danger because of South Carolina’s complex laws.
 Speak to your lawyer not just about claim-specific laws, but about the general state laws that could affect your claim.